CUBRID/cubrid-testtools/doc/sql_guide.md

     ```
   * step 9/9: commit the sql file and answer files to git repository.

 # 6. Test Case Specification
-* Notes for writing case:
   * CREATE TABLE should be preceded by DROP TABLE if exists.
     drop table if exists t1;
   * All schema objects created should be dropped.